nina-mir/CSC317-assignments/assignment-2/README.md

      At any time during this prcess, you can go to your browser tab and refresh the page to see you answers reflected on the browser.
 Note: It's recommended to install Google Chrome on your Ubuntu OS.
 Check this [resource](https://itsfoss.com/install-chrome-ubuntu/)

 10. Follow the instrcution on index.html and take a screen shot of your answer.
-The screen shot needs to be included on a single page in a PDF report for ths assignment to Canvas along with your name/SFSU ID, please!
+The screen shot needs to be included on a single page in a PDF report for ths assignment to Canvas along with **your name/SFSU ID** on the header section of each page of your report, please!
 Make sure your screenshot is clear and easily readable.
 You may need to take 2 screenshots for a better visibility.
 Keep in mind, if I can not read your screenshot easily, you will lose marks. **Make sure it looks nice and clear.**
 11. After finishing steps.1-10, navigate to ``` http://localhost:3000/about```
 12. **[Optional]** you are invited to offer reflections that you may have so far.
 Anything is cool!
 You can even write about a project idea that keeps you excited!
 13. **[Optional]** you can offer reflections by modifying the about.html file the same way you modified index.html in the earlier steps.